 You didn’t think I’d publish a list of the best places in Norway and not include my own hometown?
 The village where I grew up is one of the most beautiful places in Norway (in my humble opinion), and I love telling people about it and showing photos from home when I’m out travelling.

 Aurland is a village located just a 10-minute drive from the better-known Flåm, where you can find the famous Flåm Railway.
 What most people don’t know is that Aurland is actually the name of the municipality of the whole area, and that technically, the village of Flåm is located in Aurland.
-What I love most about growing up here is that there are so many great and sustainable experiences to have!
+What I love most about growing up here is that there are so many great things to do in Aurland, in addition to several sustainable experiences!

 Visiting Aurland will allow you to get close to the beautiful Sognefjord, yet away from the hustle of Flåm, where it can get quite busy in the summer.
 From Aurland you can also jump on a fjord cruise to Gudvangen, which will take you through the UNESCO World Heritage Listed Nærøyfjord.